dezhic/PrivacyPreservingKYC/report.md

 # The zkKYC Solution Concept

 ## Business Requirements
-Here are the business requirements specified in the original zkKYC paper:
+Here are the business requirements of the privacy-preserving KYC system specified in the original zkKYC paper:

 > | ID   | Business Requirement |
 > | ---- | -------------------- |